FrozenNL/Retro2VitaBubble/readme.txt

 willing to build support for it once the starter eboot is available and once the aue4all2 supports to open files from a parameter.

-Any questions, or any bug(s) found?
-Email me at jordy-at-polfliet[d-o-t]net (bot protection) I try to respond ASAP.
+Any questions, or found any bugs?
+Please email me at jordy-at-polfliet[d-o-t]net (bot protection) I try to respond ASAP.